arizona-linguistics/colrc-v2/README.md

 - - you will also want to be sure you configure [`Docker Desktop to connect with WSL`](https://docs.docker.com/desktop/windows/wsl/)
 - We recommend using [`VSCode`](https://code.visualstudio.com/) as your code editor for this project.

-### First Installation
+## First Installation

+You will do these steps at a command line - windows users will use the WSL/Debian command lime; Mac and Linux users will use your regular terminal application.

 1. Create and/or switch to the directory where you want our application to live.
-Then, from the command line in that directory, clone or pull these repositories:
+Then, from the command line in that directory, clone or pull this repository:

     `git clone https://github.com/arizona-linguistics/colrc-v2`